ortelius/emporous-go/README.md

    > WARNING: Currently, only JSON is supported for link replacement.
 2. Use the `client build` command to create the output workspace with the rendered content.
 If the files in the workspace do not contain links to each other, skip this step.
 3. Use the `client push` command to publish the workspace to a registry as an OCI artifact.
+4. Use the `client pull` command to pull the artifact back to a local workspace.
 ### Template content in a directory without pushing
 ```
 # The default workspace is "client-workspace" in the current working directory